-- 11.1.1 The thesis should contain work of merit presented in satisfactory literary form (including references, notes and bibliography, as appropriate), should not be of unnecessary length and should provide evidence of training in and application of research methods appropriate to the particular field of study.
-Students are advised not to exceed 50,000 words or their adjudged equivalent for a Master's thesis - 11.1.2 The student is expected to satisfy the examiners that he/she has a general acquaintance with the published work relating to the subject of his/her thesis.
+11.1.1 The thesis should contain work of merit presented in satisfactory literary form (including references, notes and bibliography, as appropriate), should not be of unnecessary length and should provide evidence of training in and application of research methods appropriate to the particular field of study.
+Students are advised not to exceed 50,000 words or their adjudged equivalent for a Master's thesis

+11.1.2 The student is expected to satisfy the examiners that they have a general acquaintance with the published work relating to the subject of their thesis.